devtarsem/general-booking/readme.md

 ````

 6. **{your local host | 127.0.0.1:8600}/api/v1/vendor/update-shop**
-    * This route is used by the vendors to update their shop credentials, this is a ***POST*** and the following data has to be send to the request body.
+    * This route is used by the vendors to update their shop credentials, this is a ***PATCH*** request and the following data has to be send to the request body.
     * see updation is done on these things'
         1. shop name (shopname in body)
         2. shop description (description in body)